kesavakadiyala/ansible/README.md

 # ansible

-Generating key in master and adding key in worker/agent nodes.
+Generating key's in master and adding publick key to worker/agent nodes.

 *********************MASTER SERVER******************